SamuelSwartzberg/flashcardifying_text_temp/ling/x-certain-languages/english-ling.md

 ## aux in en

 In English, sentences without auxiliars cannot use negation.
-In English, auxiliaries cannot take an object (complement of the VP), while lexical verbs can.
+In English, auxiliaries cannot take an object (complement of the VP), while lexemic verbs can.
 In English, auxiliaries go before the subject DP/NP in question inversion. have and do may or may not be auxiliary verbs. dummy do is do used as an auxiliary verb.